 Now that walking tours are again in vogue, you have more reasons to ditch your car.
 There are tons of walk-friendly attractions in Boston.

 For instance, you can stroll in Harvard Yard (the oldest institution of higher education in America).
-The garden’s exotic, bright, and glorious trees and flowers will certainly relax you.
+The garden’s exotic, bright, glorious trees and flowers will relax you.

 Besides, you can go Back Bay shopping, Beacon Hill, Fenway Park, or North End to shop, dine in, explore the history, and discover Victorian brick row houses lit by vintage lanterns.

-And of course, there is the world-famous Boston Freedom Trail, which can only really be enjoyed on foot.
+And, of course, there is the world-famous Boston Freedom Trail, which can only be enjoyed on foot.
 Most of these tourist attractions are within walking distance of each other.

-Get access to all these tourist attractions by purchasing a Boston Go Explorer Pass where you can get all-inclusive access to the landmarks and tourist destinations of your choice.
+Access all these tourist attractions by purchasing a Boston Go Explorer Pass, which gives you all-inclusive access to your chosen landmarks and tourist destinations.

 See Related: Best Boston Tours to Take Today